DanielCortild/Optimization-under-Uncertainty/README.md

 - [Part 2](tests/main2.py)
 - [Part 3](tests/main3.py)

-For reliability we created two seperate sets of code, the secondairy set is available [here](src/ElectricityInvestmentPlanning/altnerative%20code) as a set of notebooks
+For reliability we created two seperate sets of code, the secondairy set is available [here](tests/alternative) as a set of notebooks.